Automotive pride comes at a price

 There is something of an obsession among the world's rich, economically developed countries in maintaining a car industry.
-For Australia this has become an expensive luxury, according to the numerous critics who see billions of dollars of government subsidies propping up a sector without a natural future.

 The critics are now on the ascendancy thanks to Holden's announcement that almost one in five workers from its South Australian plant will lose their jobs - 400 in all.
 And perhaps even more importantly, 100 engineers engaged in the design of cars (mainly exported models) will also be laid off.
 This signals that cars made here will increasingly become modified versions of those designed in other countries.